JoeyDodson/dotfiles/README.md

-# dotfiles git repository
+# dotfiles
-# Author Joey Dodson
+Author: Joey Dodson

 This repository simply exists to track my own configuration (a.k.a. dotfiles).
 I have made it public in case anyone finds it interesting or useful.